regebro/prehistoric-python/prehistoric-python/trunk/presentation.rst

 .. note::

-  This looks if the key we are currently looking at exists in the dictionary.
+  Does the key exist in the dictionary?

 ----